Treat Stiff Neck, Headache, and Shoulder Pain

 Poor posture occurs after the body develops bad habits while sitting and standing.
 The bad habits over the years include leaning into the computer, hunched over your device, or not sitting up straight.

-Rarely is neck pain an indication of a condition you need to be concerned.
+Neck pain is rarely an indication of a condition that should concern you.
 If you are worried, you can seek treatment or advice from a chiropractor or medical doctor.

 Saved until the end of the article is the best neck exercise using the Pro-Lordotic Neck Exerciser.
 From personal experience, you will get back the natural curve of your neck, which means comfort.